emmanuel-marty/lzsa/README.md

 License:

 * The LZSA code is available under the Zlib license.
-* The compressor (shrink.c) is available under the CC0 license due to using portions of code from Eric Bigger's Wimlib in the suffix array-based matchfinder.
+* The match finder (matchfinder.c) is available under the CC0 license due to using portions of code from Eric Bigger's Wimlib in the suffix array-based matchfinder.

 # Stream format